-You should also take this opportunity to increase the security of your business and personal bank accounts.
-Tighten passwords, add memorable information and, if possible, ask your bank for a card reader to ensure that all online payments require a physical payment card.
-If you have the option to switch to mobile banking, many platforms now require a verified fingerprint to log in, which can enhance security even further.
+You can increase the security of your business and personal bank accounts by tightening passwords, adding memorable information, and, if possible, asking your bank for a card reader to ensure that all online payments require a physical payment card.
+If you can switch to mobile banking, many platforms now require a verified fingerprint to log in, which can enhance security even further.

-This period of crisis has unfortunately opened the door to many new types of hackers, scammers and phishers.
-These tricksters may try to target you via email, social media ads or over the phone.
-They may request your bank details on the provision that they want to help you make large purchases or donations.
+Hackers, scammers, and phishers may try to target you via email, social media ads, or over the phone.
+They may request your bank details on the basis that they want to help you make large purchases or donations.
 Do not give your bank details to anyone, or transfer funds to any unsolicited vendors, unless you are absolutely sure that they are who they say they are.

-Remember that scammers may try to mimic your colleagues, clients or professional organizations including your bank in order to trick you into giving away sensitive information or transfer funds.
-Be extra vigilant at this time and don’t be afraid to ask anyone for additional proof they are who they claim to be.
+Remember that scammers may try to mimic your colleagues, clients, or professional organizations, including your bank, to trick you into giving away sensitive information or transfer funds.
+Be vigilant, and don’t be afraid to ask anyone for additional proof they are who they claim to be.

-Emails are likely to become the primary means of communication for you and your colleagues during this period.
+Emails are essential for communication between colleagues.
 However, emails are also one of the easiest means of communication to exploit and compromise.